dbos-inc/durable-swarm/README.md

 # DurableSwarm: Reliable Multi-Agent Orchestration

-This repository augments [OpenAI's Swarm](https://github.com/openai/swarm/tree/main) with **durable execution** to provide a framework for building reliable, scalable multi-agent systems.
+This repository augments [OpenAI's Swarm](https://github.com/openai/swarm/tree/main) with **durable execution** to help you build reliable, scalable multi-agent systems.

-It provides a drop-in replacement for Swarm that makes your agentic workflows **resilient to any failure**, so that if they are interrupted or restarted, they automatically resume from the last completed steps.
+Durable Swarm is a drop-in replacement for Swarm that makes your agentic workflows **resilient to any failure**, so that if they are interrupted or restarted, they automatically resume from their last completed steps.
-Under the hood, this works by using [DBOS](https://github.com/dbos-inc/dbos-transact-py) to store your agentic workflows' execution state (which workflows are currently executing and which steps they've completed) in a Postgres database.
+Under the hood, it uses [DBOS](https://github.com/dbos-inc/dbos-transact-py) to store your agentic workflows' execution state (which workflows are currently executing and which steps they've completed) in a Postgres database.

 > [!NOTE]
 > DurableSwarm currently doesn't support streaming